Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to arbitrarily overwrite files resulting in remote code execution.
+Successful exploitation of this vulnerability could allow arbitrary file reads or remote code execution.

 3. TECHNICAL DETAILS